Loading...

 • Make onward referrals for longer term support where required

-• provide short term follow up (generally by phone) where required, to ensure and maintain safety.
+• Short term followup (generally by phone) where required, to ensure and maintain safety.

-CAMHS UCS does not deal with issues relating specifically to medication.
-For advice regarding this, the local CAMHs team should be contacted, within office hours, and the CAMHS on call Dr rota system, out with (0131 536 1000).
+CAMHS USC does not deal with issues relating specifically to medication.
+For advice regarding this, the locality CAMHS team should be contacted.

 Prior to making a referral to CAMHS USC, it is helpful if you can establish the following: